 Welcome to my personal website

-I am a scientist researching in the field of biology of ageing – Biogerontology.
+I am a scientist researching on the biology of ageing – Biogerontology.

-You may have reached this site by choice or by chance; and if you want to know more about my educational background, academic achievements in terms of degrees earned, and awards, honours and other symbols of success including publications, discoveries, ideas, and more, you are welcome to surf the relevant sections as given in the navigating buttons above.
+You may have reached this site by choice or by chance; and if you want to know more about my educational background, academic achievements – degrees earned, and awards, honours and other symbols of success including publications, discoveries, ideas, and more – you are welcome to surf the relevant sections as given in the navigating buttons above.

-or: you may just simply go to Wikipedia to read a short write up about me.
+or: for a quick summary, go to Wikipedia to read a short write up about me.

-- be your research supervisor for BSc, MSc, PhD studies and beyond;
+3. research supervision/guiding for BSc, MSc, PhD studies and beyond;

-- give “Certificate of Authentication” for your potential hormetins.
+5. granting your products the “Certificate of Authentication” as potential hormetins.

 Highlights of my ageing research career and ideas